madebydawid/azure-monitoring-projects/Project-RAM-monitoring/README.md

 ### Set up the Memory Alert
 1. In Azure Monitor, go to **Alerts** and create a new alert rule.
-2. Choose **Memory Available Bytes** as the signal, set the threshold to 500 MB, and configure the action group to send an email notification.
+2. Choose **Memory Available Bytes** as the signal, set the threshold to 600 MB (or your own preference), and configure the action group to send an email notification.

 ### Simulate Memory Load
 1. Install `stress-ng` to simulate memory usage on your VM (Linux only):